riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 It should not take someone more than a few seconds to figure out what your app does from the app icon at all.
 Keep your design focused on a single point that captures attention and identifies your app.

-You do not need to add rounded corner to your icon, the operating system will do so for you.
+You do not need to add rounded corners to your icon, the operating system will do so for you.

 _For a more through explanation of how to design a proper app icon, read Apple's Human Interface Guidelines on app icons: [HIG: App Icon](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/)_

 If you want to distribute your app on the app store, you will have to provide various scaled versions of your app icon for different devices, as well as an app store version.

-As per the [HIG: App Icon Sizes](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/#app-icon-sizes), these are the icon sizes you'll need for you app.
+As per the [HIG: App Icon Sizes](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/#app-icon-sizes), these are the icon sizes you'll need for your app.

 | Device or context | Icon size                             |
 | ----------------- | ------------------------------------- |